buildpacks-community/kpack/rfcs/0000-windows-containers.md

     - This is probably the easiest validation to handle
 - All windows images must match the windows nodes
     - This one seems the hardest and probably out of scope
+    - Risk: unclear if there is a way to determine windows os version of a k8s node

 Note:
 - Windows images contain a `os.version` property.